-Please note that any requirements for credits, number of programs, number of hours or days, or percentages of time spent (as outlined below) are requirements which must have been met within the four years preceding one's application for membership; also, such requirements apply in each instance to the production or distribution of audio visual works for national exhibition.
+Please note that requirements for credits, number of programs, number of hours or days, or percentages of time spent (as outlined below) are requirements which must be met within the four (4) years preceding one's application for membership; also, such requirements apply in each instance to the production and/or distribution of nationally exhibited audio visual works.

-Employment in one or more of the following positions on at least twenty-five hours of national television programs within the last four years.
+Employment in one or more of the following positions on at least twenty-five (25) hours of nationally-exhibited content within the last four years.

-Engineering is inclusive of several job categories and functions including, but not limited to design, systems integration, signal distribution, transmission, maintenance, and management of production and technical facilities.
+Engineering is inclusive of several job categories and functions including, but not limited to design, systems integration, signal distribution, transmission, maintenance, and management of production and technical facilities that are actively engaged in the production of content.

 Designs a lighting plot that creates the overall look of a show, while working closely with other creative departments of a production.
-Covers the issues of camera placement, exposure, and composition.
-Supervises the lighting crew to control programming, focusing of instruments, and writing cues.
+Supervises the lighting team to control programming, focusing of instruments, and writing cues.

 A production may have a Lighting Direction Team consisting of one or more individuals credited as above, plus individuals who assist in creation and execution of the lighting design by working in the following job classifications.